 Pack light!
 Since BMC has meals available and washers/dryers you don’t have to bring the kitchen sink.

 You must have an up-to-date passport with an entry visa for Ghana.
 Your passport cannot expire within 6 months of your departure from Ghana.
-Your travel agent can get this for you or you can contact the embassy of Ghana in Washington, D.C. but realize that it may take a month or two so start early.
+Your travel agent can help you get a visa or you can contact the embassy of Ghana in Washington, D.C. but realize that it may take 2-3 weeks so start early.

-You do not need to present proof of the yellow fever vaccination if you are coming from the US, Canada, or Europe.
-However, we recommend you bring your yellow immunization card with you if you have it as you may be asked to show this when going through customs at the airport in Accra.
+You must present proof of the yellow fever vaccination.
+Bring your yellow immunization card with you as you may be asked to show this when going through customs at the airport in Accra.
 Find out more about required vaccines.

 - Lightweight washable clothes: thin cotton, polyester

 - Men: Short sleeve shirts, khaki or thin nylon cargo pants.
 Please do not wear shorts when working.

 - Scrubs should NOT be worn outside of the OR

 More info about hospital attire on the Medical Volunteers page

 - Sandals are the best footwear.

 - Enclosed shoes – one pair, either for night wear to and from the hospital or for hiking at the escarpment

 - Raingear during rainy season (May to November): poncho/rain jacket/small umbrella… you will have to walk to hospital, 5 minute walk, but rains can be heavy